Businesses

 Immediate consequences:

 Payment is stuck in limbo.
-Bank places th—the bank transaction is on hold pending verification.
+The bank places the transaction on hold pending verification.
 Your money is in a suspense account rather than your business account.

 Timeline: 5-10 business days minimum, often longer.